santoshkumarradha/pseudo-spin-perovskite/README.md

-# Pseudo Spin phase transition in metal halide perovskites
+# Quantum Monte-Carlo Pseudo Spin phase transition in metal halide perovskites

 Very early commit on an ongoing project.
 Blog posts about the progress can be read at